dockerizedrupal/drupal-compose/README.md

 ### dev init

-Creates a simple YAML file (dev.yaml) into the working directory
+Creates a simple YAML file (dev.yaml) into the working directory if it doesn't already exist.

 ### dev up